-The Green Heart of Cork (GHoC) is the new project of WWF about conservation of the largest patch of oak in the world.
+The Green Heart of Cork (GHoC) is the WWF's project that focus on the conservation of the largest patch of cork oak in the world.
 It is located in the Lower Valley of the Tejo and Sado, in an area of half of a million hectares where is located the largest Iberian aquifer and includes some of the most biodiverse habitats of the Mediterranean.
-It aims to compensate landowners who contribute to the improvement of basic services that ecosystems provideto us all: the carbon sequestration, soil formation, regulation of the water cycle and biodiversity.
-The companies Granorte Cortiça and Jerónimo Martins are partners of this project.
+It aims to compensate landowners who contribute to the improvement of basic services that cork ecosystems provide to us all: the carbon sequestration, soil formation, regulation of the water cycle and biodiversity.
+The companies The Coca-cola Company, Jerónimo Martins and Unilever Portugal are partners of this project.